galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 **Ultra-long reads**: Ultra-long reads are typically defined as reads of over 100 kbp, and are usually generated using Oxford Nanopore Technology.
 Read quality is often lower than HiFi or Illumina (*i.e.*, have a higher error rate), but they are often significantly longer than any other current sequencing technology, and can help assembly algorithms walk complex repeat regions in the assembly graphs.

 **Manual curation**: This term refers to manually evaluating and manipulating an assembly based on the raw supporting evidence (*e.g.*, using Hi-C contact map information).
-The user takes into account the original sequencing data to resolve potential misassemblies and missed joins.
+The user takes into account the original sequencing data to resolve potential _misassemblies_ and _missed joins_.

 **Misassembly**: Misassemblies are a type of assembly error that usually refers to any structural error in the genome reconstruction, *.e.g.*, sequences that are not adjacent in the genome being placed next to each other in the sequence.
 Misassemblies can be potentially identified and remedied by manual curation.